 On NSA peering initialization:

-The local NSA connects to Document Distribution Service on peer NSA using configured endpoint and TLS as a transport.
+The local NSA connects to Document Distribution Service on a peer NSA using the configured endpoint and TLS as a transport.

 The local NSA performs a getLocalDocuments() operation to retrieve the peer NSA’s Description Document and any other documents associated with the peer NSA.

-The NSA identifier of the peer NSA and all associated etworks now known.
+The NSA identifier of the peer NSA and all associated Networks are now known.

 For each NSI service on local NSA, determine highest common interface version described in the peer NSA’s Description Document.
-Both NSAs should determine the same set of interface versions to use, however, the decision is made by the NSA behaving in the requester role.
+Both NSAs should determine the same set of interface versions to use, however, the decision is made by the NSA behaving in the RA role.

 Utilize interfaces and feature information as need.